How to Repair No Air From Dashboard Vents

 Let's Jump In!

 When the HVAC system is on you should be able to hear the blower motor running, this sound should change pitch when adjusting the fan speed.
 If no sound is heard this means the blower motor is not working, start by testing the fuse, relay, resistor or blower motor itself.
-If exact blower motor, fuse or relay locations are needed you can ask our experts to supply you with the information needed (free), or consult an online resource such as AllData DIY (pay).
+If exact blower motor, fuse or relay locations are needed you can ask the 2CarPros community to supply you with the information needed (free), or consult an online resource such as AllData DIY (pay).

 blower motor